NoNotNotes/Mneme/Garden/05/656a-head-injury.md

 >![[posturing_decorticate-decerebrate.png]]
 >
 >The progression of a patient from a decorticate posture to a decerebrate posture indicates **worsening** of their condition, as reflected by Glasgow's coma scale.

 ___

+# Assessment and Diagnostic Findings
+**Computed tomography** (CT) scan can be used to diagnose a skull fracture.
+This may be difficult depending on the site of fracture.
+Once a diagnosis is made, the patient is assessed for associated brain injury. **Magnetic Resonance Imaging** (MRI) scans provide better resolution and clearer pictures of the injured area.

+___